froukje/FakeNews_German/README.md

 # FakeNews_German

 A dataset containing fake/no fake news from different categories.
-The dataset contains articles from six newspapers (online) from Austria and Germany are analysed.
+The dataset contains articles from six newspapers (online) from Austria and Germany are analysed and is available on [kaggle](https://www.kaggle.com/astoeckl/fake-news-dataset-german).

 Work in progress ...